cleanzr/dblink/README.md

 # dblink
 `dblink` is a Spark package for performing unsupervised entity resolution (ER) on structured data.
-It is based on a Bayesian model called `blink` originally due to [(Steorts, 2015)](https://projecteuclid.org/euclid.ba/1441790411), and extended to a distributed setting in
+It's based on a Bayesian model called `blink` originally due to [(Steorts, 2015)](https://projecteuclid.org/euclid.ba/1441790411), and extended to a distributed setting in
 [(Marchant et al., 2018)](https://TODO).